rssrobotics/rssrobotics.github.io/_attending/registration.md

 <br/>
 Regular Registration Deadline: *{{ page.deadlines["Regular"] }}*

-Late registrations will be accepted online {{ page.late_registration_period }}, and on-site registration will be available during the conference.
-Late and on-site registrations have no guarantee of conference gift bag or banquet ticket.
+Late registrations will be accepted onsite on {{ page.late_registration_period }}.
+Late registrations have no guarantee of conference materials or banquet ticket.

 If you require a visa to enter the United States, you can request a Letter of Invitation in the registration form.
 If requested, you will receive an email